biovault/conan-tbb/README.md

-# conan-lz4
+# conan-tbb
-Build the lz4 library for artifactory
+Build the tbb library for artifactory.
+Uses oneTBB as the source.